jsca0/MiniBid/README.md

 ### Node.js Libraries Used
 MiniBid uses: express nodemon mongoose body-parser dotenv joi bcryptjs jsonwebtoken
 ### Setup and Installation
 First a new MongoDB Atlas collection should be set up.
-It should be called 'MiniBid' and get the ????LINK????.
-Fill the link's \<password> and change 'myFisrtDatabase' to 'MiniBid'.
+It should be called 'MiniBid' the connection link should be retrieved with the link's \<password> 'myFisrtDatabase' fields changed to the users password and 'MiniBid' respectively.
 This link will be used to connect the MiniBid application to the new mongoDB collection.

 Next there should be a ```.env``` file in MiniBid's root directory.
 The ```.env``` should have  a variable ```DB_CONNECTOR``` with the MongoDB link as its value.
 There should also be a variable ```TOKEN_SECRET``` set to a secret value, MiniBid will use this value when authenticating user tokens.